June 2022

 June 2016

-This class is designed to the village children.
-The roof of this construction must be support the solar panels wich be lighting the center of the village.
-Like 95% dof the villages in rural area in Burkina Faso, the village doesn't been electrified by the grid.
-The only way to light up until October 2016 was the kerosene lamp ...
+This room intended for the children of the village must have photovoltaic panels to illuminate the center of the village.
+Like 95% of villages in rural areas in Burkina Faso, the fishing village does not benefit from electrification.
+The only way to light until October 2016 was the kerosene lamp.

 Actions

-The construction of the homework room began in early 2016 and ended in October 2016.
+Construction of the review room began in early 2016 and was completed in October 2016.

-One of the specificities of this construction is its reinforced concrete roof capable of supporting the load of 20 cm of
+One of the specific features of this construction is its reinforced concrete roof capable of supporting the load of 20 cm of topsoil, making it possible to lower the temperature in the revision room by 7 to 8°C and the technical room in order to preserve the technical equipment and thus extend its lifespan.

-facilities.
-The sale of ice, fresh water, mobile recharging must generate revenue for the maintenance and renewal of
+An association was created (Ben kadi) to manage the installations.
+The sale of ice, fresh water, mobile charging must generate revenue allowing the maintenance and renewal of the installations.

 Total cost 11 300 €